cloudflarearchive/cfapp_sample/cloudflare.md

  1. Add the image to your repo
  2. Reference the image in the "detail_page" section of the cloudflare.json file.
  3. Link to the image in the cloudflare.md file (this page).

+Please limit images on the app detail page to no more than 708 pixels wide.

 ###Adding image to your repo

 Image __must__ be in PNG format and use the .png file extension.